JeffofBread/jdwm/README.md

 ## Patches

 All the original .diff files are located in /patches.
 Needless to say that a lot of tweaks had to be made to many of these patches when implemented to make them all work together.
-Not unexpected when adding 40+ patches together hahaha.
+Not unexpected when adding almost 40 patches together hahaha.
 Also, many of these patches were pulled from [bakkeby's](https://github.com/bakkeby) incredible [flexipatch](https://github.com/bakkeby/dwm-flexipatch), but I frankly don't remember which.
 Massive credit to him though for helping me directly and indirectly with certain patches and fixes.

 - alternativetags
-- alttab (soon to be replaced by rofi)
 - alwayscenter
 - barpadding
 - bartoggle